mylescarey2019/political-role-play/UseCases-PsuedoCode.md

 Finally - this design features the main campaign and then a bonus boss round in the form of the general 2010 Election against the sitting president.
-If making it this round it was necessary to refresh the player's heath refreshed a bit and attack rating reset a bit.
+If making it this round it was necessary to refresh the player's heath a bit and attack rating reset a bit.
 This allows for a compelling/competive bonus round.

 Tuning can be easily futher adjusted during code refactoring if further testing determines a need.